mavwong/Kaggle-Public-n-Competition-Kernels/README.md

 A good understanding of artificial neural network will help you navigate throughout the documentation.
 In addition, python skillset must be at near intermediate for understanding the structure of the program.

 ### Installation
 In order to use this repository you must have [Anaconda](https://www.anaconda.com/distribution/) and deep learning framework for the project is tensorflow version 2.0.
-Again, These projects are previous undocumented projects.
+As recommended, you can do the projects in kaggle's kernel notebook since the data will be also provided by the site.

 **Download or commit** the repository.
 You can find and access the data in kaggle. *Follow along the notebook and you can navigate through the end.* I suggest to **download the project and upload the notebook in kaggle.**